3 minute read.Last Modified 2023-05-23 08:09 EDT

 - iSCSI Volumes opens the specific TrueNAS’s iSCSI management page.

 - Delete removes the system from TrueCommand.
-This does not delete any data stored on the TrueNAS system.
-However, it does delete all system metrics that are saved in TrueCommand’s database.
+Deleting does not affect any data stored on the TrueNAS system.
+However, it does delete all system metrics saved in TrueCommand.

 Click on the CPU, Disk, and Network values displays the system statistical history.

 TrueCommand’s activity icons provide an at-a-glance indication of what the system is doing.
 The indicators appear next to the system nickname.

 - Single System Management: How to use TrueCommand to manage a single connected TrueNAS system.

 - System Settings: How to edit individual TrueNAS system settings in TrueCommand.

 - Config Backups: How to back up a connected TrueNAS system configuration.